The relativistic galaxy number counts in the weak field approximation: Introduction

 Intuitively we can associate the redshift $\delta z$ and the line-of-sight $\delta \bn$ perturbations to radial and transverse modes, respectively.
 The shift in transverse position $\delta \bn$ is generated by the lensing effect of foreground structures and is a well-known effect studied and detected for several different observables: CMB (see Ref.~\cite{Lewis:2006fu} for an extensive review), magnification and shear galaxies (see reviews~\cite{Bartelmann:1999yn,Schneider:2005ka,Kilbinger:2014cea}), CIB~\cite{Schaan:2018yeh}, $21$cm intensity mapping~\cite{Mandel:2005xh} and matter power spectrum~\cite{Hui:2007cu,LoVerde:2007ke,Hui:2007tm,Dodelson:2008qc,Montanari:2015rga,DiDio:2016kyh}.
 In this work we focus on the effects generated by the redshift perturbation $\delta z$, which is sourced by peculiar motion of galaxies and geometrical perturbations in the form of gravitational redshift and integrated Sachs-Wolf effect (ISW).
 The relativistic projection effects generated by the redshift perturbation peak along the radial direction, e.g. $\mu \equiv - \bn \cdot \hat\bk = \pm1$, where $\bk$ is the Fourier wave vector associated with the pair separation and $\bn$ is the line-of-sight unit vector pointing from the source to the observer.
 The largest effect induced by the redshift perturbation is the well-known Kaiser redshift space distortion~\cite{Kaiser:1987qv}.
 While the latter is proportional to $\mu^2$, relativistic effects generate terms proportional to odd powers of $\mu$.
 Therefore, differently from standard perturbation theory, relativistic effects source the odd multipoles of the matter power spectrum or 2-point correlation function, as first pointed out in Ref.~\cite{McDonald:2009ud} and then studied for different observables~\cite{Yoo:2012,Bonvin:2013ogt,Irsic:2015nla,Gaztanaga:2015jrs,Bonvin:2015kuc,Hall:2016bmm,Bonvin:2016dze,Giusarma:2017xmh,Lepori:2017twd,Breton:2018wzk}.

 In this work we develop a formalism to easily obtain the relativistic corrections which source the odd multipoles to any order in perturbation theory, omitting integrated terms whose magnitudes are expected to be negligible in terms of the odd multipole statistics, in most of the relevant configurations.
+Our work provides the necessary tools to compute the odd-multipole statistics of the power spectrum or the 2-point correlation function of the Large Scale Structures (LSS) beyond linear theory.

 In an accompanying paper~\cite{Beutler:2020}, we adopt this formalism to compute the dipole of the matter power spectrum at 1-loop in perturbation theory and compare our theoretical prediction with the relativistic N-body simulation presented in Ref.~\cite{Breton:2018wzk}.